tweag/python-monorepo-example/2018-09-27-capability.md

   printOccurrencesOf "Words" wordsRef
 ```

-Executing this program in GHCi should produce the following output.
+Executing this program in GHCi should produce the following output:

 ``` haskell
 >>> wordAndLetterCount "ab ba"